Chart Color Schemes

 Ferny Creek is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Ferny Creek's dwelling structures, as per the latest Census, consisted entirely of houses with no other dwellings.
+Ferny Creek's dwelling structures, as per the latest Census, were entirely houses with no other dwellings.
 This contrasts with Melbourne metro's 93.8% houses and 6.3% other dwellings.
 Home ownership in Ferny Creek stood at 37.2%, similar to Melbourne metro, with mortgaged dwellings at 57.0% and rented ones at 5.8%.
-The median monthly mortgage repayment was $2,167, higher than Melbourne metro's $1,950.
-Median weekly rent in Ferny Creek was $400 compared to Melbourne metro's $380.
-Nationally, Ferny Creek's mortgage repayments were significantly higher at $2,167 versus Australia's average of $1,863, while rents were also higher at $400 compared to the national figure of $375.
+The median monthly mortgage repayment was $2,167, higher than Melbourne metro's $1,950 average.
+Median weekly rent in Ferny Creek was $400, compared to Melbourne metro's $380.
+Nationally, Ferny Creek's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing